arjungandhi/money/design_doc.md

   - `money categories clear-internal <name>`: remove internal flag from a category
   - `money categories seed`: populate database with common default categories
 - `money property`: manage property accounts and valuations using RentCast API
-  - `money property config <api-key>`: configure RentCast API key for property valuations
+  - Use `money init rentcast` to configure RentCast API access
   - `money property add <name> <address> <city> <state> <zipcode> [latitude] [longitude]`: add a new property account
   - `money property list`: list all property accounts with their details and current values
   - `money property update <account-id>`: update valuation for a specific property using RentCast API